trainline/roast-lambda/readme.md

 `({event, context, AWS, logger}) => {}`

 Notice that the function input is a single object rather than separate parameters.
-This is so that we can extend the number if inputs in the future without changing the function signature.
+This is so that we can extend the number of inputs in the future without changing the function signature.
 Aside from removing the callback function we have provided two out of the box services which can be used...

 - AWS: This is the AWS-SDK, but it has been instrumented for you to provide tracing information to AWS X-RAY.
 Use this instead of `require('aws-sdk')`
 - logger: This logger has been set up to log entries to CloudWatch in a very particular way.
-For more details see [Logging](http://todo/) It supports all the usual methods such as `.info`, `.warn` and `.error`.
+For more details see [Logging](#logging) It supports all the usual methods such as `.info`, `.warn` and `.error`.

 The context object is different from the traditional context object as well.
 The callback functions `.done`, `.success` and `.fail` have been removed and a few new properties have been added: